Martyx00/PowerPC-VLE-Extension/README.md

 ## Compatibility

-This repo has been tested on the following versions of Binary Ninja and operating systems:
+This repo has been tested on the following versions of Binary Ninja:
-- Binary Ninja 4.1.5071-dev
+* Binary Ninja 4.1.5071-dev
-- Binary Ninja 4.0.4958
+* Binary Ninja 4.0.4958
-- Binary Ninja 3.5.4526
+* Binary Ninja 3.5.4526

+And the following operating systems:
-- Windows 11
+* Windows 11
-- Windows 10
+* Windows 10
-- Ubuntu 22.04
+* Ubuntu 22.04
-- macOS 14
+* macOS 14
-- macOS 13
+* macOS 13

 Other versions may work, though!
 Later versions of operating systems will likely load fine, though later versions of Binary Ninja may need to be recompiled and possibly have the CI patches reworked.